learnlatex/learnlatex.github.io/en/lesson-08.md

 <!-- {% endraw %} -->

-The issue is that the `l` type column typesets its contents in a single row at its natural width, taking as much space as it takes, even if there is a page border in the way.
+The issue is that the `l` type column typesets its contents in a single row at its natural width, even if there is a page border in the way.
 To overcome this you can use the `p` column.
-This one typesets its contents as paragraphs with the width you specify as an argument and vertically aligns them at the top &ndash; which you'll want most of the time.
-Compare aboves outcome to the following:
+This typesets its contents as paragraphs with the width you specify as an argument and vertically aligns them at the top &ndash; which you'll want most of the time.
+Compare the above outcome to the following:

 <!-- {% raw %} -->
 ```latex